daaven100/Thesis/README.md

 # Securing On-Device AI From Model Probing Attacks Using Autoencoder-Bsed Anomaly Detection
 ## 1. Overview

 This project shows how autoencoders can be used to detect black-box probing attacks on On-Device Machine Learning (ODML) systems.
-The goal is to identify malicious query sequences that attempt to steal or exploit the model by analyzing output behavior over time.
 We developed a lightweight, anomaly-based defense mechanism that learns patterns of benign query activity and flags sequences that deviate from this behavior.

 This repository includes implementations for both ImageNet and CIFAR-10 classification models, including adversarial testing scenarios.
 It also features a Variational Autoencoder (VAE) designed to generate synthetic benign samples to support training for ImageNet.